|

 Neil

-is very proud to have trained under and
+is very proud to have trained under for

 Reneown as an International teacher of Thai